 How to Make Everyday Cooking Easy + My Six Favorite Non-Recipes

 Food, glorious food!
-Eating well is a huge part of la belle vie and I spend an inordinate amount of time thinking about, planning, and seeking out good food.
+I spend an inordinate amount of time thinking about, planning, and seeking out good food.
 Whether it’s a simple one pot dish at home or a Michelin-starred tasting menu, I live by the credo that it should delicious, healthy, and occasionally decadent.
 Obviously this is easy enough when eating out but when it comes to cooking for ourselves, it’s a different story.

 Historically, I’ve had a love/hate relationship with cooking.
 Sometimes, I found it to be a fun creative outlet and other times, it just felt like a chore.
 But I’ve finally reached a point where I don’t dread having to cook.
 I put on some music or a podcast, pour myself a glass of wine or sparking water with a twist, and enjoy the process of putting a meal together.
 I found that the key, like with most things in life, was to simplify the whole process.
 Let me share with you how I did that and how you can too.

 The first thing to do is to develop a cooking repertoire of meals that you can make easily and quickly.
 This may sound intimidating but if you make a list of things you can make readily (it can be as basic as pasta with jarred sauce) I bet you’ll have at least a week’s worth of meals, if not more.
 Just rotate what you have to start out and if you need additional recipes, strive for a feasible goal like adding one new one every month or season.
 Having a list like this takes the stress out of figuring out what’s for dinner and that is half the battle!
 Mine consists of about 18 dishes and I basically rotate those every three weeks or so.
 They are mostly pastas, grain bowls, and something grilled in the summer.